Translational Science & Health Services

-The Office of Clinical & Translational Research supports the translational and correlative research efforts of UNC Lineberger Comprehensive Cancer Center investigators by providing infrastructure, services and training to enable a broad range of local and multi-site research initiatives.
-The OCTR specializes in the management of tissue and blood-based research with the goal of developing a better understanding of cancer and how to improve the lives of those living with it.
+The Translational Science & Health Services Unit (formerly the Office of Clinical & Translational Research) supports the translational and correlative research efforts of UNC Lineberger Comprehensive Cancer Center investigators by providing infrastructure, services and training to enable a broad range of local and multi-site research initiatives.
+The TSHS specializes in the management of tissue and blood-based research with the goal of developing a better understanding of cancer and how to improve the lives of those living with it.

 130 Mason Farm Road

 Bioinformatics Building, Suite 5115

 Chapel Hill NC 27599

 The TSHS Mission was created as a collaborative effort by the director and the staff as a way to effectively convey the aims and goals of the TSHS.